serokell/tezos-packaging/README.md

 see [PPA](#ppa) and [Copr](#copr) for more information about remote package repositories.

 Contents of release:
-* `tezos-*-mainnet` static binaries based on mainnet branch.
+* `tezos-*-005-PsBabyM1` static binaries for 005 protocol.
-* `tezos-*-babylonnet` static binaries based babylonnet branch.
+* `tezos-*-006-PsCARTHA` static binaries for 006 protocol.
 * `packages-deb.tar.gz` `.deb` packages for both mainnet and babylonnet versions, it is recommended to use `apt` to install packages directly from remote repository.
 * `packages-rpm.tar.gz` `.rpm` packages for both mainnet and babylonnet versions, it is recommended to use `dnf` to install packages directly from remote repository.
-* `binaries-babylonnet-<revision>.tar.gz` archive with all babylonnet
-based binaries made from particular branch revision.
-* `binaries-babylonnet-<revision>.tar.gz` archive with all mainnet based binaries made from particular branch revision.
+* `binaries-<revision>.tar.gz` archive with all binaries made from particular master branch revision. binaries made from particular branch revision.
 * License file from [tezos repository](https://gitlab.com/tezos/tezos/).